wilfredinni/python-cheatsheet/cheatsheet/setup-py.md

     A 'controversial' opinion
   </base-warning-title>
   <base-warning-content>
-    Using `setup.py` to pack and distribute your python packages can be quite challenging sometimes.
+    Using `setup.py` to pack and distribute your python packages can be quite challenging every so often.
 Tools like <a target="_blank" href="https://python-poetry.org/">Poetry</a> make not only the packaging a <b>lot easy</b>, but also help you to manage your dependencies in a very convenient way.
   </base-warning-content>
 </base-warning>